• Skip to primary navigation

 You can bake cookies without cream of tartar but they will be missing than signature tang of snickerdoodles.
 See substitutions above.

-How long with snickerdoodles stay fresh?
+How long will snickerdoodles stay fresh?

 Store baked and cooled cookies at room temperature in an air-tight container or zip-top bag.
 The cookies will stay fresh for up to 4 days.